BatoolMM/R-markdown/_episodes/08-finding-applying-existing-templates.md

 objectives:
 - Learn about the rticles package and its functions
-- Finding existing templates for creating Rmarkdown papers and reports
+- Locate existing templates for creating Rmarkdown papers and reports

 keypoints:
 - The rticles pachage provides some journal templates